Loic74650/PoolMaster/README.md

 <h4>How to compile</h4>
 <p>
-- this code was developped for two main hardware configurations (list in the hardware section below):<br />
+- this code was developped for two main hardware configurations (see list in the hardware section below):<br />
 <ul>
 <li>Controllino-Maxi or</li>
 <li>Arduino Mega 2560 + Ethernet shield + relay shield + RTC module</li></ul>